Up close and personal.

 - Most of those surveyed say they feel ambivalent towards being approached by staff in chemists.

-- 3/4 have asked for recommendations from a chemist or pharmacy in the past
+- Three quarters have asked for recommendations from a chemist or pharmacy in the past.

-- For the most part, people are looking for staff to be polite and friendly as well as admitting when they don’t know something (where a product is, what it does, etc.)
+- For the most part, people are looking for staff to be polite and friendly as well as admitting when they don’t know something (for example where a product is or what it does).

 - People like to browse by themselves rather than being pestered unless they’re specifically looking for help.
 One of our community members stated: “I like to look around and make my own decisions.
 If I need help I will always ask.”

 - A bad interaction is generally described as when a staff member is 'rude'.

 - Being nice, it turns out, is more of a priority than being knowledgeable.
 It’s best for staff to say when they don’t know something (much like when you give directions - best to say that you aren’t sure, rather than sending someone on a wild goose chase!)